omerwase/Vehicle-Markov-Localization/README.md

 ![flowchart][image1]

 #### 1) Initialization
-During intialization the number of particles is set.
+During initialization the number of particles is set.
 Each particle is initialized based on a Gaussian distribution, centred around GPS coordinates of the car's starting position.
 GPS coordinates are only used to initialize the particle filter.
 Beyond this they are not used in localization since GPS has a lower-than-desired accuracy.

 Each particle represents a prediction of where the car might be located.
-This prediction is refined through Bayesian inference, given map (landmarks) and sensor (LIDAR) data, in the folowing steps.
+This prediction is refined through Bayesian inference, given map (landmarks) and sensor (LIDAR) data, in the following steps.

 #### 2) Prediction Step
 During prediction, the car's velocity, yaw, and yaw rate are used to update each particle's position accordingly.
-Gaussian noise is added to the particle's position to model uncertianty during motion.
+Gaussian noise is added to the particle's position to model uncertainty during motion.

 #### 3) Update Step
 The update steps involves determining particle weights (their likelihood of representing the car's actual position).
 This is done by comparing observations from the car's LIDAR sensor to known landmarks in the surrounding area.